 |How long the cert lasts||How to get recertified||Recertification fee||CPR/AED|

-Another thing to consider is if they offer the certification exam close to your location or not.
+Another thing to consider is if the certification exam can be taken close to your location.
 Many organizations (but not all) use testing centers where the exam is given on a computer.
-While most organizations usually offer the tests all over the US ―and around the world― it would be nice to know if the exam can be taken close to you or not.
+While most organizations usually offer tests all over the US, it would be nice to know if the exam can be taken close to you or not.
 For some, this may be a deal breaker on which organization you go with.

 So, when you have your list of accepted certs, call all the different organizations on the phone and ask them these questions – and fill in your chart with that information.